Herald Way Marsh

 Herald Way Marsh is a 10.6 ha biological site of Special Scientific Interest in Coventry in the West Midlands.
 The site was notified in 1988 under the Wildlife and Countryside Act 1981.
 It is also a Local Nature Reserve.
+This site is protected particularly because of the diversity of insect species present in the wetland habitats.
+This site is also known as Claybrookes Marsh.